samervin/python-web-server/blog/posts/board-game-weight.md

 - __Medium__: some decisions, measurable consequences, some mechanic interaction, moderate possibility space
 - __High__: many decisions, large consequences, high mechanic interaction, large possibility space

 My threshold for consequences, interaction, and possibility space are certainly moving targets.
-I'm confident in the weights of some games, though:
+I'm confident in the weights of some games, though.
+For example:

 - [Suspend](https://boardgamegeek.com/boardgame/127784/suspend) is Low: your only decision is "where do I place this piece right now".
 - [Concordia](https://boardgamegeek.com/boardgame/124361/concordia) is High: you must think several turns ahead and watch your opponents' moves to score well.